Winter storm blanketing parts of South with snow, ice

 NASHVILLE, Tenn.
 (AP) — A winter storm blanketed parts of the South with snow, freezing rain and sleet Thursday, tying up roads in Tennessee and Kentucky as the system tracked a path through Appalachia toward the Mid-Atlantic and Northeast.

-Nashville saw record snowfall of 6.3 inches (16 inches) recorded Thursday, shattering the city’s previous one-day record of 4 inches (10 inches) that had stood since 1977, the National Weather Service said.
+Nashville recorded 6.3 inches (16 centimeters) of snowfall on Thursday, shattering the city’s previous Jan.
+6 record of 4 inches (10 centimeters) that had stood since 1977, the National Weather Service said.
 Freezing rain and sleet coated areas around the Tennessee-Alabama state border, said Scott Unger, a meteorologist for the service in Nashville.

 Authorities urged people to travel only when necessary, as Metro Nashville Police reported accidents and other driving woes that snarled and slowed several roads.
 Police in the city reported dozens of wrecks on the road by the early afternoon.
 A bevy of crashes and other issues bottlenecked drivers on multiple interstates in the region.

-Note: This story has been corrected to show that Nashville’s snowfall broke a record for previous Jan.
-6 snowfall, not for the record for any day.